 This will be a bit of an audience-divider.
 If you find it a bit much, the other finishes are lower key.
 All are highly reflective, though.
 The Huawei P20 Pro is also a little prone to fingerprint smudges and the slightly raised camera housing picks up dust fairly quickly.

 The Huawei P20 Pro has a larger battery than its peers, but you can’t tell from its feel.
 This phone is actually slimmer and lighter than the Samsung Galaxy S9 Plus at just 7.8mm thick.

 However, the Samsung does a slightly better job of appearing to be 'all screen' front-on, because the Huawei's screen does not curve around at the sides.
 Only the glass does, and just the last millimeter or so at that.

-You’ll most likely forget it’s there after a couple of days, particularly as when watching standard 16:9 video there are black bars where the notch sits anyway.
+You'll most likely forget the notch is there after a couple of days, particularly as when watching standard 16:9 video there are black bars where the notch sits anyway.

-Huawei has also followed another trend, as the Huawei P20 Pro does not have a headphone jack.
+Huawei has also followed another recent trend, as the Huawei P20 Pro doesn't have a headphone jack.
 You get a USB-C to 3.5mm adaptor in the box, or you can use wireless headphones.
 We would, obviously, prefer a real jack.